Daniel Rickenmann: 2021 mayoral election

-After confirmation on February 2021 that incumbent Mayor Stephen K. Benjamin would not seek re-election, Rickenmann announced his bid for the office.
+After confirmation in February 2021 that incumbent Mayor Stephen K. Benjamin would not seek re-election, Rickenmann announced his bid for the office.
 Other candidates were At-Large Columbia City Councilwoman Tameika Isaac Devine, attorney Sam Johnson, and former Columbia City Councilman Moe Baddourah.
 On November 16, 2021, Rickenmann won the runoff election against Isaac Devine with 52% to 48% of the vote.
 He was sworn in as mayor of Columbia on January 4, 2022.

 U.S. airmen assigned to the 379th Air Expeditionary Wing listen to Rickenmann (left) during a mayoral delegation visit within the U.S. Central Command area of responsibility, November 20, 2024.

 Rickenmann ranked Number 2 in The Post and Courier Columbia Power List 2023. and 2024.
+He ranked number 6 on the Post and Courier Columbia's 2025 Power List.

 While candidates for the office of mayor in Columbia, South Carolina, are officially non-partisan, Rickenmann is a Republican.
 Conversely, his opponent in the 2021 election, Tameika Isaac Devine, is a Democrat.
 Devine was endorsed by former U.S. president Barack Obama and House Whip Jim Clyburn.
 Previously, Columbia had historically voted for Democratic candidates, including Joe Biden for U.S. president by nearly 40 points.
 Its two previous mayors, Bob Coble and Steve Benjamin, were Democrats.